Nareshix/rsql/rsql-core/src/note.md

 offer an option that acutally allows teh desired syntax (let result = query!()) but do inform them that it is inefficent as it colelcts them into a vec ro other data types

 tuple expresison and bind parameter compile time doesnt check

+consider using a vector instead of hashmap. realistically an app usulaly wouldnt have that many cached statements in the first place